qhsun/DataScienceProjects/README.md

 Used: Python, Dash, Azure Web Service, Cosmos, Databrick, Spark, Scala, PowerShell

-## 2. Comparison of Unsupervised Clustering Algorithms for Market Segmentation via Heterogeneous Data (Capstone Project @Milliman)
+## 2. Comparison of Unsupervised Clustering Algorithms for Market Segmentation via Heterogeneous Data
+### Current Capstone Project @Milliman
 In this project, we will be applying several unsupervised clustuering algorithms, defined in the [paper](https://www.nature.com/articles/s41598-021-83340-8), to produce market segmentation, identifying or developing metrics to compare the results we obtain such that the product team could possibly create improved personas or validate the set of personas already obtained.

 ## 3. Fruits Image Classification Performance Comparison between Local and Azure Databricks